jeinglis/Scripts/README.md

 *****************************
 -NameGenerator

-  For computers running windows intended to be used in combination with an application which changes a computers name when passed the MAC as an arg 'NameGenerator' removes all punctuation from the Mac address and appends it to a chosen prefix.
+  For computers running windows.
+Intended to be used in combination with an application which changes a computers name.
+When passed the MAC as an arg 'NameGenerator' removes all punctuation from the Mac address and appends it to a chosen prefix.
 The resulting computer name is then written to the Reg